-- time context – users on mobile devices tend to execute short tasks or those that require immediate action
+- Time context – users on mobile devices tend to execute short tasks or those that require immediate action

-- point-of-contact context – some mobile devices are used for constant monitoring, as a notification endpoint
+- Point-of-contact context – some mobile devices are used for constant monitoring, as a notification endpoint

-- network context – mobile devices are often in areas with limited coverage and variable data connectivity
+- Network context – mobile devices are often in areas with limited coverage and variable data connectivity

 And we got all this from only considering screen size!
 All of the above will affect how your user interface is structured and displayed, all of those should affect your interaction design decisions.

-- preference context – some users are more familiar/comfortable with specific visualization concepts, you can optimize/customize (inter)actions based on this preference
+- Preference context – some users are more familiar/comfortable with specific visualization concepts, you can optimize/customize (inter)actions based on this preference

-- action context – repeated users actions reveal patterns, those can be crafted into macros and presets to automate and save time
+- Action context – repeated users actions reveal patterns, those can be crafted into macros and presets to automate and save time

-- frequency context – knowing how often and at what time does a user request new data can help optimize requests, maybe some friction can be saved with caching and/or push service (live updates)
+- Frequency context – knowing how often and at what time does a user request new data can help optimize requests, maybe some friction can be saved with caching and/or push service (live updates)

-In theory, shorter the user path is, better the interface – this is only valid for simple apps.
+Commands-to-execution paths are like breadcrumbs of you users’ activity, provided you have sufficient logging that can help discover user click-through motions, backed by the statistics.
+In theory, the shorter the user path is, the better the interface – though this is generally only valid for simple apps.
 It is a compromise between the amount of information directly available and clutter/level complexity.

-- count context – high count means user has to drill through your menus and screens to perform specific actions often, it might indicate a “buried” important feature
+- Count context – high count means user has to drill through your menus and screens to perform specific actions often, it might indicate a “buried” important feature

-- time context – user takes a long time to properly navigate in clutter, your UI might be too slow, user device might be inadequate/old
+- Time context – user takes a long time to properly navigate in clutter, your UI might be too slow, user device might be inadequate/old

-- traversal context – user going back and forth between menus/screens a lot might mean the required data should be composited in the same view or made more readily available (e.g. navigating to a certain screen to copy/paste info)
+- Traversal context – user going back and forth between menus/screens a lot might mean the required data should be composited in the same view or made more readily available (e.g. navigating to a certain screen to copy/paste info)